 A sinus lift is needed when there is not enough bone height in the upper jaw, or the sinuses are too close to the jaw, for dental implants to be placed.
 There are several reasons for this:

-3. Bone Loss: Conditions like periodontal disease can cause bone loss.
+- Bone Loss: Conditions like periodontal disease can cause bone loss.
 In addition, bone loss can occur as a result of aging.
+Patients interested in advanced restorative care often explore You can understand procedures, healing time, and benefits by visiting our page about tooth implants in St Charles.

 The Sinus Lift Process